Operation Saluting October: Preliminary advances, July—August

 FALA had seven battalions of varying strength and readiness dispersed between FAPLA and Mavinga, three of which were equipped with conventional heavy weapons.
 In total, they numbered around 8,000 insurgents.
+Their operations were coordinated by FALA General Arlindo Pena Ben-Ben from his field headquarters at Longa.
 These units frequently harassed the advancing FAPLA formations with hit and run attacks.
 Platoon or company-sized groups of insurgents would open fire with small arms, then disperse when the lead FAPLA elements counterattacked.
 Simultaneously, FALA spotters nearby would direct fire on the formation from mortars and Type 63 multiple rocket launchers.
-Occasionally they were joined by South African special forces teams, which ambushed the FAPLA armour with recoilless rifles and other anti-tank weapons before displacing.
+Occasionally they were joined by South African special forces teams, which ambushed the FAPLA armour with recoilless rifles and other shoulder-fired anti-tank weapons before displacing.
 16 Brigade bore the brunt of these attacks, and by August 25 it had suffered 220 casualties.
 FALA inflicted enough damage on 16 Brigade that it remained well behind the other brigades as they continued towards Mavinga, leaving FAPLA's eastern flank exposed.
 FAPLA used the same routes of advance it had used during Operation Second Congress, making it remarkably easy for FALA to plan its ambushes.
 James Kiras, a military scholar who studied small unit operations during the Angolan conflict, wrote that the FAPLA brigades adhered to well-rehearsed "set march formations and response patterns", making them especially vulnerable to this type of asymmetric action.

 South African historian Helmoed-Römer Heitman wrote that FALA was able to "maintain contact with the FAPLA brigades almost constantly...[they] were also able to predict the general direction of the movement of the FAPLA brigades.
 That enabled them to lay mines on the route, prepare dummy and mixed minefields, and set automatic ambushes (e.g. with Claymores) and manned ambushes."
+However, FALA's efforts to disrupt the advance were also hampered by the density of the vegetation, which made visibility and coordination on both sides extremely difficult.
+The CIA had previously judged that the large numbers of anti-tank guided missiles in FALA's possession would prove instrumental in halting the FAPLA offensive.
+However, these missiles, primarily the wire-guided MILAN, could not be guided accurately to their targets through the thick foliage cover.